HerbCaudill/crdx/README.md

 > If you don't already have a way to manage users' secret keys and verify their public keys, you
 > might be interested in [@localfirst/auth](https://github.com/local-first-web/auth).
 This library
 > uses CRDX internally to manage group membership and permissions, and keeps track of each member’s
-> public keys on the signature chain itself.
+> public keys on the hash graph itself.

 #### The resolver function

 Like Redux, CRDX uses a **reducer** to calculate the current state from a sequence of actions.
 But we’re working with a directed graph, not a sequence.
-To flatten the signature chain’s graph of actions into a single sequence, you provide a **resolver** function that defines how any two concurrent sequences will be merged.
+To flatten the hash graph’s graph of actions into a single sequence, you provide a **resolver** function that defines how any two concurrent sequences will be merged.
 This is where you implement any domain-specific conflict-resolution logic.